Many teens don't get enough sleep, usually because

 such as loud snoring or excessive daytime sleepiness, should talk to their doctor.

-In gastroesophageal reflux disease
+In gastroesophageal reflux

-the discomfort it causes can still interfere with the sleep cycle.
+during sleep, the discomfort it causes can still interfere with the sleep cycle.

 Most teens have nightmares

 once in a while.
 But frequent nightmares can disrupt sleep patterns by waking someone